JKolios/llm_summarize/README.md

 # RSS feed summary Telegram bot

-Telegram bot that summarizes new content on select RSS feeds using LLMs.
+Telegram bot that summarizes new content on select RSS feeds using LLMs and submits these summaries to a chat.

 ## Usage